pilegard/psychmethods/docs/08-nonexperiments.md

 Research in which two or more variables are measured and the statistical relationships among them are assessed.
 There is no manipulated independent variable and usually very little attempt to control extraneous variables.

-##### experimental analysis of behavior {-}

-A subfield of psychology founded by B. F. Skinner that uses single-subject research—often with nonhuman animals—to study relationships primarily between environmental conditions and objectively observable behaviors.

 ##### factor analysis {-}

 A complex statistical technique that organizes several variables into clusters where there are strong correlations among the variables within a cluster but weak correlations among the variables between clusters.
 Each cluster is interpreted as representing a different underlying variable or factor.

-##### group research {-}

-A type of quantitative research that involves studying a large number of participants and examining their behavior in terms of means, standard deviations, and other group-level statistics.

 ##### history {-}

 Refers collectively to extraneous events that can occur between a pretest and posttest or between the first and last measurements in a time series.
 It can provide alternative explanations for an observed change in the dependent variable.

-##### multiple-baseline design {-}

-A single-subject research design in which multiple baselines are established for different participants, different dependent variables, or different contexts and the treatment is introduced at a different time for each baseline.

 ##### multiple regression {-}

 A statistical technique that describes the relationship between multiple independent variables and a single dependent variable in terms of an equation that shows the separate contribution of each independent variable to the dependent variable.

-##### percentage of nonoverlapping data {-}

-A statistic sometimes used in single-subject research.
-The percentage of observations in a treatment condition that are more extreme than the most extreme observation in a relevant baseline condition.

-##### reversal design {-}

-A single-subject research design that begins with a baseline condition with no treatment, followed by the introduction of a treatment, and after that a return to the baseline condition.
-It can include additional treatment conditions and returns to baseline.

-##### single-subject research {-}

-A type of quantitative research that involves examining in detail the behavior of each of a small number of participants.

-##### social validity {-}

-The extent to which a single-subject study focuses on an intervention that has a substantial effect on an important behavior and can be implemented reliably in the real-world contexts (e.g., by teachers in a classroom) in which that behavior occurs.

 ##### statistical control {-}

 In complex correlational research, accounting for third variables by measuring them and including them in the analysis.

-##### steady state strategy {-}

-In single-subject research, allowing behavior to become fairly consistent from one observation to the next before changing conditions.
-This makes any effect of the treatment easier to detect.

-##### visual inspection {-}

-The primary approach to data analysis in single-subject research, which involves graphing the data and making a judgment as to whether and to what extent the independent variable affected the dependent variable.